 Emilia, a 33-year-old London-based law graduate who was born in Iran, said that “watching women in Iran fighting for their freedom, liberty and life is just the best thing that could happen.”

 “This movement will change Iran's future.
 We will have our country back.”

 The Iranian authorities have unleashed a brutal clampdown on the women-led protest movement, which poses one of the most serious challenges to the theocracy installed by the 1979 Islamic Revolution.

 Security forces have killed more than 520 people, including dozens of children, and detained over 19,000 others since the eruption of the protests, activists say.
 Following unlawful detentions and biased trials, the judiciary has handed down stiff sentences, including the death penalty, to protesters.

-Despite the brutality of Iran’s clerical rulers, Rokhsareh, a 34-year-old Iranian woman who also plans to participate in the Handmaids’ March, said that she has “a strong feeling that women will prevail."
+Despite the brutality of Iran’s clerical rulers, Rokhsareh, a 34-year-old Iranian woman, said that she has “a strong feeling that women will prevail."